 Where the hotel operators have the killer advantage, of course, is the “offline” experience – in other words, the customer’s actual stay.
 It’s bridging the gap between this and the “online” experience that Franc believes will allow operators to start winning back the primary customer relationship.
 From there, hotels can rebuild the brand loyalty that has been damaged by the more commodified, price-led marketplace of the OTAs.

-By way of illustration, Franc cites research which says that a loyal BMW customer commands a lifetime value of than $500,000 due to income earned from repeat car purchases.
+By way of illustration, Franc cites research that says that a loyal BMW customer commands a lifetime value of more than $500,000 due to income earned from repeat car purchases.

 The fightback has begun

 The good news for the hospitality industry is that the customer loyalty problem is recognized and the fightback is already underway.
 Having initially neglected their online offerings, many operators are now using the internet as a genuine shop window, deploying technologies such as virtual reality room walk-throughs, automated chatbots, and other devices to draw customers towards direct bookings (often with the promise of an OTA price match or even better deal).

 And as they embrace the potential of digital transformation, operators are trying new techniques such as “programmatic personalization”, where customer data feed algorithms to personalize the stay – in much the same that the online banner advertising we see when visiting websites is often programmed according to our likes and habits.